leighpoulier/cinco-dados/README.md

 The player class represents each player in the game.  `spec/player_spec.rb` contains a few tests that check for the correction instantiation of new players.
 #### Player Scores

-The player scores class is an sub part of the player class and is responsible for managing the players score card.
-It calculates the subtotals and applies the upper section bonues if applicable.
+The player scores class is a sub part of the player class and is responsible for managing the players score card.
+It calculates the subtotals and applies the upper section bonus if applicable.

 Automated testing of the Player Scores class is provided by `spec/player_scores_spec.rb`, and loads a player score card with various values and tests that the score card correctly totals the scores, applies the bonus, and detects a full player card, which is the logic by which the game is ended.